Alfred Nobel: Romantic relationships and personality

 Nobel remained a solitary character, given to periods of depression.
 He never married, although his biographers note that he had at least three loves.
 His first love was in Russia with a girl named Alexandra, who rejected his marriage proposal.

 In 1876, Austro-Bohemian Countess Bertha von Suttner became his secretary, but she left him after a brief stay to marry her previous lover, Baron Arthur Gundaccar von Suttner.
 Her contact with Nobel was brief, yet she corresponded with him until he died in 1896, and probably influenced his decision to include the Nobel Peace Prize in his will.
-She was awarded the 1905 Nobel Peace prize "for her sincere peace activities".
+She was awarded the 1905 Nobel Peace prize "for her audacity to oppose the horrors of war".

 Nobel's longest-lasting romance was an 18-year relationship with Sofija Hess from Celje, whom he met in 1876 in Baden bei Wien, where she worked as an employee in a flower shop that catered to wealthy clientele.
 The extent of their relationship was revealed by a collection of 221 letters sent by Nobel to Hess over 15 years.
 At the time that they met, Nobel was 43 years old while Hess was 26.
-Their relationship, which was not merely platonic, ended when she became pregnant with another man, although Nobel continued to support her financially until Hess married her child's father to avoid being ostracized as a whore.
-Hess was a Jewish Christian, and the letters include remarks by Nobel characterized as antisemitism.
-Nobel also displayed characteristics of chauvinism in the letters writing to Hess: "You neither work, nor write, nor read, nor think" and guilted her, writing "I have for years now sacrificed out of purely noble motives my time, my duties, my intellectual life, my reputation".
+Their relationship, which was not merely platonic, ended when she became pregnant with the child of another man, although Nobel continued to support her financially until Hess married the father of her child as to avoid her being ostracized.
+In the letters sent to Hess, Nobel mentions many times his distaste for not only Hess' Jewish ancestry, but also her family, and makes antisemitic remarks towards Jews as a whole.
+Sofie's failure to respond to his antisemitic diatribes is surprising, and far from protesting against Nobel's remarks, she used abusive language against Jews herself and eventually converted to Protestantism in 1894 in a naive attempt to grow closer to Nobel.
+Though even with her spiteful remarks against her heritage, Hess was always loyal to her family and supported them financially.
+Nobel remarked that she was his "great devourer of banknotes".

+Nobel also displayed characteristics of chauvinism in the letters to Hess, writing among other things; "You neither work, nor write, nor read, nor think" and told her that she had a "microscopic brain" as well as trying to make her feel guilty for his attention by writing "I have sacrificed [to you] my intellectual life, my reputation which always rests on our association with others, my whole interaction with the cultured world."